These are the best places to travel this summer

 11. Escape to the sleepy mountain town of Mae Kampong

-Mae Kampong has become the city’s go-to hillside village, just an hour out of town and ideal for mini-breaks.
+Mae Kampong has become the city’s go-to hillside village, just an hour out of town.
 Reminiscent of a quaint Japanese village, this small town sits high up in the hills along treacherous single-lane roads.

 12. Learn about local Lanna heritage

 Head to the Three Kings Monument and you’ll find a wealth of history ready to be discovered.
-The statue itself is in honor of the three kings who joined forces to found the city in peace and is the centerpoint around which you’ll find the Lanna Folklife Museum, Chiang Mai Historical Centre and Chiang Mai City Arts & Cultural Center
+The statue honors the three kings who joined forces to found the city in peace and is the centerpoint around which you’ll find the Lanna Folklife Museum, Chiang Mai Historical Centre and Chiang Mai City Arts & Cultural Center

 Explore related stories